Rails-is-Underrated/Ruby-on-Rails-with-Concepts/software_eng/introduction_to_ruby_on_rails.md

 ```

   Rails.application.routes.draw do
-    root 'landing#index'
+    root 'products#index'
   end

 ```

-In the snippet above, we are instructing Rails to set the root route (/) to index action in LandingController.
+In the snippet above, we are instructing Rails to set the root route (/) to index action in ProductsController.
 So, the index action will be triggered when the user visits the root route.

 We will run the following command to create the controller:

 ```
-rails generate controller Landing index --skip-routes
+rails generate controller Products index --skip-routes
 ```

 We added the --skip-routes, meaning we have defined the routes and to skip.

-The generator will create files but the most important file is the controller file located in, app/controllers/landing_controller.rb
+The generator will create files but the most important file is the controller file located in, app/controllers/products_controller.rb

 ```
-  class LandingController < ApplicationController
+  class ProductsController < ApplicationController
     def index
     end
   end